 - forwarding-address.
 This is the address on the target server that the message will be forwarded to.
 If a forwarding address is not specified, then the original address of the message will be retained. - filter-string.
 An optional filter string can be supplied.
 If specified then only messages which match the filter expression specified in the filter string will be forwarded.
-The filter string follows the HornetQ filter expression syntax described in Chapter 14, Filter Expressions. - transformer-class-name.
-An optional transformer-class-name can be specified.
-This is the name of a user-defined class which implements the org.hornetq.core.server.cluster.Transformer interface.
+The filter string follows the HornetQ filter expression syntax described in Chapter 14, Filter Expressions.

+transformer-class-name.
+An optional transformer-class-name can be specified. user-defined implements This is the name of а class which the org.hornetq.core.server.cluster.Transformer interface.